-The Arabic script is used for writing the Arabic language and has been extended to represent a number of other languages, such as Persian, Urdu, Pashto, Sindhi, and Kurdish, as well as many African languages.
+The Arabic script is used for writing the Arabic language and has been extended to represent a number of other languages, such as Persian, Urdu, Pashto, Sindhi, and Uyghur, as well as many African languages.
 Urdu is often written with the ornate Nastaliq script variety.
 Some languages, such as Indonesian/Malay, Turkish, and Ingush, formerly used the Arabic script but now employ the Latin or Cyrillic scripts.
+Other languages, such as Kurdish, Azerbaijani, Kazakh, and Uzbek have competing Arabic and Latin or Cyrillic orthographies in different countries.

-The Arabic script is cursive, even in its printed form (see Figure 8-1).
+The Arabic script is cursive, even in its printed form (see Figure 9-1).
 As a result, the same letter may be written in different forms depending on how it joins with its neighbors.
-Vowels and various other marks may be written as combining marks called harakat, which are applied to consonantal base letters.
-In normal writing, however, these harakat are omitted.
+Vowels and various other marks may be written as combining marks called tashkil, which are applied to consonantal base letters.
+In normal writing, however, these marks are omitted.

-Figure 8-1.
+Figure 9-1.
 Directionality and Cursive Connection

-Memory representation: sss_s
+Memory representation: sss s

-After reordering: s_sss
+After reordering: s sss

-After joining: s 4448
+After joining: